ray-project/ray/doc/source/serve/grpc-guide.md

 ### Model Composition
-Assuming we have the below deployments. `OrangeStand` and `AppleStand` are two models to determine the price.
-And there is a `FruitStand` model to call `OrangeStand` and `AppleStand` to get each fruit's price and combine them into a total costs.
+Assuming we have the below deployments. `OrangeStand` and `AppleStand` are two models to determine the price for each fruit.
+And there is a `FruitStand` model to call both `OrangeStand` and`AppleStand` to get each fruit's price and combine them into a final total costs.
 ```{literalinclude} doc_code/http_guide/grpc_guide.py
 :start-after: __begin_model_composition_deployment__
 :end-before: __end_model_composition_deployment__